CHEWX/admireplate/README.md

 Typical files I'll end up adding include _nav.scss, _home.scss.

 ## JavaScript ##
 * I've included some basic Javascript including the latest jQuery and the document ready function.
+You only need to edit /assets/js/src/global.js for your site styles.
+You would then put any plugins with-in /assets/js/libs.

 ## Images ##
 * There is a /assets/img folder for images.